mickael-h/githubexplorer/README.md

 I use SonarLint to ensure code consistency and cleanliness.

 I'm usually not a big fan of Redux (I prefer MobX State Tree), but at least Redux has the advantage of being very easy to test.
+I used React Native Navigation, which is definitely better for performance, but made testing navigation a little bit harder.

 ## Unit / integration tests results
 A good app is a well-tested app :)
 Not everything is represented in there though: I had to mock my entire Share wrapper to avoid some problems where it's used.
-The Share module uses NativeModules in static variables, so the simple fact of importing it Jest will result in a crash, even if you mock it...
+The Share module uses NativeModules in static variables, so the simple fact of importing it in Jest will result in a crash, even if you mock it...
 ![Test Results](https://i.imgur.com/cOqFIEc.png "All clear!")
 ![Satisfaction](https://i.imgur.com/cLLOVbb.png "Feels good")